gosl1/touhou-procha/notes/reimu-dialogue.md

 "If you wanna stick to this seriously, place all of your desires in here.
-Now I don't know what you humans want, but something like fiddling with that mysterious box in your hand should be in here too."
+Although I don't know what you humans want, something like fiddling with that mysterious box in your hand should be in here too..."

 -START-